-Over the next two posts, I’m going to be looking at economic systems, banking and monetary theory.
-In today’s post, we will explore (at a high level), the economic systems and theories of capitalism and Marxism, discuss the current economic and political environment through the lens of these theories, and talk about potential solutions for a sustainable future (guided by a book I read called Post-Capitalism).
+In this post, we will explore (at a high level), the economic systems and theories of capitalism and Marxism, discuss the current economic and political environment through the lens of these theories, and talk about potential solutions for a sustainable future (guided by a book I read called Post-Capitalism).

 An Overview of the Modern Economic System

-Before talking about the current economic environment, let’s talk about the economic system in which we live in.
+Before talking about the current economic environment, let’s talk about the economic system we currently live in.
 Let’s dive into 2 systems (of many… think feudalism, slavery, socialism, communism, etc.) and thoughts which have influenced and formed the current economic system: capitalism and Marxism.

 What is Capitalism?

 Capitalism is an economic system where private entities own the factors of production.
 There are four factors of production:

 - capital goods

 The owners of capital goods, natural resources, and entrepreneurship exercise control through companies.
 An individual owns his or her labor.